cefolger/needsmoredojo/README.md

 Then set your dojo sources folder to "deps"

-> **Note: You can now use the "Not included or uses the same root as project sources" option.
+> **Note: You can use the "Not included or uses the same root as project sources" option.
 When checked, the plugin will assume that the dojo sources are either a) not present or b) in the same location as your project sources.
 If you don't reference the dojo sources, the add import feature will not work for dojo modules.**